 Here at Shaping Change, we have done the work for you.
-Our "Lunch & Learn" style sessions bring topics that can be easily delivered in 90 minutes, at your site or via the Zoom platform.
+Our "Lunch & Learn" style sessions bring topics that can be easily delivered via the Zoom platform.

 Covering everything from developing a strategic plan, to achieving work-life balance, there are topics to suit your workplace.
 Our facilitators are experts in their fields, and bring a wealth of knowledge to the sessions.

 Don't see a topic you want?
 Talk to us about our other off the shelf topics, or designing a bespoke session for you.

-No travel time required, these sessions are delivered at your workplace, Tasmania-wide.
-The sessions can accommodate up to 25 participants.
+No travel time required, these sessions are delivered at your workplace, via zoom.
+The sessions can accommodate up to 20 participants.
 That's efficient use of everyone's time.